 Kate Spade, Gucci and Michael Kors are just a few of the designers to put their own take on the trend.
 At Tory Burch they were heeled, Polo Ralph Lauren saw loafers paired with chunky socks and the perfect office-to-bar pair came from Coach where they were metallic and studded.

 If you’re after an investment pair, then opt for a classic pair in black with a horse bit detailing on the front, for a modern statement opt for a bright shade or animal print.

 Timeless, versatile and endlessly chic, this is footwear to invest in now.
-Thankfully the high street have answered our fashion prayers with designer look-a-likes to choose from, Dune have gone Gucci-esque with their designs which come in a full shoe or mule type too.
+Thankfully the high street have answered our fashion prayers with designer look-a-likes to choose from, Dune has gone Gucci-esque with their designs which come in a full shoe or mule type too.
 Plus they come in staple colours like black, but brighter statement colours like pink and red.

 You’ll find a few different ways to style your own loafers, from jeans to skirts to tailored pants.
 Wear them on the weekend with dropped, frayed hem jeans or dungarees, or take inspiration from the Tommy Hilfiger catwalk and wear them with ankle-frilled socks and pretty much anything that takes your fancy.

 With an LBD or classic coat you want a pair of loafers that have an extra bit of detail, like studs or a tassel, or you could turn the preppy style on its head and pair yours with straight leg jeans, a classic silk blouse, and your favourite leather jacket.